 This is where we parted with our friends, who are on a tighter timeframe than us and who are in search of finer weather so they headed towards the west coast.
 They found it too, 20C compared with our 8C!

 Thankfully the expected break in the weather eventuated and by

 The locals are friendly and were respectful of our tourist status.
 We were offered hashish by one fellow, which we politely declined, and were not harassed or bothered by shopkeepers wanting to sell us rugs or take us off the beaten track to see their family shop.
 A few asked us where we were from, some knew New Zealand, others looked blankly.
 We were freely given unsolicited, helpful information to find our way without asking for or expecting anything in return.
 This is a far cry from what we had read about before coming here.
 I wonder if this is the city style, as opposed to the countryside towns and time will tell.

 We had been given a tip of saying that this isn’t our first time in

 We made our way back to Betsy, buying some eggs, bread and water on our way.
 It pays to check out the price of water in particular as it varied from €0.40c per litre to €0.25c per litre.
 Whichever way you look at it, the water isn’t expensive.

 Day 6: Fes; 2nd Feb 2019

-Most of the children just wave to us but some stand on the road with their hand up indicating they want us to stop, basically playing chicken with a 3.5 ton vehicle!
-Alan toots the horn as a warning and shows that he has no intention of stopping.
+Most of the children just wave to us but some stand on the road with their hand up indicating they want us to stop, basically playing chicken with a

 The cars here are a mix of new modern ones and old bangers.
 Mercedes Benz seem to feature regularly amongst the older ones and we wonder how many original Merc parts are still holding them together.